How to Use an Instagram Poll to Generate Buzz & Engage with Your Audience

 Authenticity has been a buzz word lately, with audiences expecting brands to be more human.

-There are so many creative ways to incorporate Instagram Stories polls into your strategy.
+There are so many creative ways to incorporate an Instagram poll into your strategy.
 It’s a fun tool that can showcase your brand personality and the day to day operations that makes your business unique.
 After a while, it can get a bit addictive so try not to overuse polls, or you may dilute the level of responses from your audience.

 How to Edit Your Images Using Sked’s Photo Editor

-Adding a poll to a Stories post is not something you can do with Sked yet (although you can create regular Story posts using images/videos and schedule them to post automatically).
+Adding an Instagram poll to a Stories post is not something you can do with Sked yet (although you can create regular Story posts using images/videos and schedule them to post automatically).

-But if you prefer to use our in-app photo editor to add filters and effects to your images before using them to create a poll on Instagram, here’s how.
+But if you prefer to use our in-app photo editor to add filters and effects to your images before using them to create an Instagram poll on Instagram, here’s how.

 1. To enable Story scheduling for your account, login to your Sked Social account (or start a free 7-day trial).
 Click on Billing/Profile Settings in the sidebar menu (green arrow below).